Skip to Main Content

 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-How a DUI affects your car insurance in Michigan
+How does a DUI affect car insurance in Michigan?

-Michigan’s average car insurance rates are already higher than the national average, even for a driver with a clean record.
+Michigan’s average car insurance rates are already higher than the national average at $3,010 for an annual full coverage policy compared to $2,329 for drivers with clean records.
 If you add a DUI conviction to the mix, rates typically increase a great deal.
-It is also possible that an insurer will refuse to renew your policy or you may have difficulty purchasing a new policy after a DUI conviction.
+Michigan drivers with a DUI pay an average of $7,714 per year for full coverage and $2,374 per year for minimum coverage.
+It’s also possible that an insurer will refuse to renew your policy, and you may have difficulty purchasing a new policy.

-On the national level, full coverage auto insurance increases an average of 88 percent following a DUI, but in Michigan, the average increase is much higher at 164 percent.
-Michigan limits the factors insurers may use to determine car insurance rates, so your driving record may play an even bigger role here.
+On the national level, full coverage auto insurance increases an average of 95 percent following a DUI, but in Michigan, the average increase is much higher at 156 percent.
+Michigan limits the factors insurers may use to determine car insurance rates, so your driving record may play an even bigger role.
 Plus, a single DUI infraction can cause your insurer to place you in the high-risk driver category.
 Insurance companies typically charge elevated premiums for high-risk drivers, and some companies choose not to insure high-risk drivers at all.

 How long a DUI affects your insurance in Michigan depends in part on your provider.
 A DUI conviction stays on your criminal record for your lifetime in Michigan.
 Still, insurers usually only consider convictions within the past three to 10 years when determining your premium, depending on the company.